Morsshed/2.-Power-BI-Sales-Performance-Analysis/README.md

        ✓ Thai Chicken Pizza generates the highest revenue among individual pizzas.

-Thai Barbeque Carre Pizza has the lowest revenue.
+       ✓ Thai Barbeque Carre Pizza has the lowest revenue.

-Classic Deluxe Pizza sells the highest quantity.
+       ✓ Classic Deluxe Pizza sells the highest quantity.

-Mediterranean Pizza records the lowest quantity sold.
+       ✓ Mediterranean Pizza records the lowest quantity sold.

-Classic Deluxe Pizza also leads in total orders.
+       ✓ Classic Deluxe Pizza also leads in total orders.

-Specialty pizzas like Green, Spinach, and Mediterranean consistently appear in the bottom lists.
+       ✓ Specialty pizzas like Green, Spinach, and Mediterranean consistently appear in the bottom lists.

-Category Breakdown (2015 Panel)
+  #### Category Breakdown

-Top-revenue pizzas are dominated by Chicken and Barbecue varieties.
+       ✓ Top-revenue pizzas are dominated by Chicken and Barbecue varieties.

-Bottom-quantity pizzas include niche flavors with limited customer adoption.
+       ✓ Bottom-quantity pizzas include niche flavors with limited customer adoption.

-📈 Recommendations
+## 📈 Recommendations
-1. Strengthen Midweek Promotions

-Introduce targeted offers on Tuesdays and Wednesdays to lift low-performing days (discounts, bundles, loyalty boosts).
+       1. Strengthen Midweek Promotions.
+They can introduce targeted offers on Tuesdays and Wednesdays to lift low-performing days (discounts, bundles, loyalty boosts).

-2. Expand Top-Performing Categories

-Develop new variations of Classic and Supreme pizzas, as these generate the highest revenue and demand.
+       2. Expand Top-Performing Categories.
+It is recommended to develop new variations of Classic and Supreme pizzas, as these generate the highest revenue and demand.

-3. Reevaluate Low-Demand Items

-Reformulate, rebrand, or remove consistently low-performing pizzas such as Mediterranean, Green, and Spinach variants.
+       3. Reevaluate Low-Demand Items.
+They should reformulate, rebrand, or remove consistently low-performing pizzas such as Mediterranean, Green, and Spinach variants.

-4. Promote Large and Medium Size Combos
+       4. Promote Large and Medium Size Combos.
 Since these sizes dominate sales, introduce value deals like family combos or size-based promotions.

-5. Apply Seasonal Strategies

-Use targeted campaigns:

-Summer deals to reinforce July spikes

-Fall specials to improve October performance
+       5. Apply Seasonal Strategies.
+For Example, use targeted campaigns such as i) Summer deals to reinforce July spikes ii) Fall specials to improve October performance.

-6. Highlight Best Sellers
+       6. Highlight Best Sellers.
 Feature top items (Classic Deluxe, Thai Chicken Pizza) prominently in menus, apps, and ordering platforms.

-7. Align Inventory With Demand

-Increase stock for high-demand ingredients (Classic & Supreme), while reducing overstock of low-selling specialty ingredients.
+       7. Align Inventory With Demand.
+It is better to increase stock for high-demand ingredients (Classic & Supreme), while reducing overstock of low-selling specialty ingredients.

  ## v.
 Data Source
  [Adventure Works Dataset (Kaggle)](https://www.kaggle.com/datasets/atulmittal199174/adventure-works-dataset)
 # A - Analysis Techniques: